 R CODES REPLACE REMAIN K CODES Volume 1, Clause 1.3 replaces Clause 5.1.6 C6 of the R Codes Volume 1. - Local Housing Objectives Deemed to Comply P1.3.1 Height that is situated on a site to minimise amenity impacts to neighbouring properties and the streetscape.
-C1.3.1 Development that is consistent with the building heights provided in Table 1 - 1.3 and Figure 2.
-P1.3.2 1.3.2 Development that incorporates design measures to reduce the impact of height, bulk and scale in neighbouring properties and the streetscape.
+C1.3.
+Development that is consistent with the building heights provided in Table 1 - 1.3 and Figure 2.
+P1.3.2 Development that incorporates design measures to reduce the impact of height, bulk and scale in neighbouring properties and the streetscape.
+C1.3.
 External fixtures may extend beyond the maximum height in Table 1 - 1.3 and Figure 2 where they are not visible from the street or neighbouring properties.
-P1.3.3 1.3.3 Development that considers and responds to the natural features of the site and requires minimal excavation/fill.
-The lowest point of a skillion roof is to be a maximum of the 'Top of external wall (roof above)' height stated in Part 1 of this Policy.
-P1.3.4 ' The City may approve development which exceeds the maximum height stated in Table 1-1.3 where it is stipulated in an approved Local Development Plan, Activity Centre

-P1.3.1 - P1.3.4.
+P1.3.3 Development that considers and responds to the natural features of the site and requires minimal excavation/fill.
+C1.3.
+3 The lowest point of a skillion roof is to be a maximum of the 'Top of external wall (roof above)' height stated in Part 1 of this Policy.
+P1.3.4 Design which minimises overlooking and overshadowing where it impacts residential development.
+C1.3.4 The City may approve development which exceeds the maximum height stated in Table 1-1.3 where it is stipulated in an approved Local Development Plan, Activity Centre Plan, Master Plan or Structure Plan and addresses Design Principles P1.3.1 - P1.3.4.